babase package

 property width: float

-Return the current tab width.
-Only call during refreshes.
+The current tab width.
+Only valid during refreshes.

 Bases: object